 Providing false information (for example, claiming to be a Nevada resident, using a false date of birth, or fictitious name, etc.) to obtain a license is a misdemeanor.
 Providing false information to obtain a big game tag is a gross misdemeanor, and killing a big game mammal with such a tag is a felony.
 This activity steals tags from lawful sportsmen.

 5. Early/Late Shooting

 Do not shoot at game before or after the designated legal hunting hours.
 Check the sunset/sunrise and hunts by species table.
 Sunset does not mean dark!
-(Refer to legal hunting hours by species.
-Also see sunrise/sunset tables.
-This is a misdemeanor offense.
+This is a misdemeanor offense (Refer to sunrise/sunset tables at the back of this book).

-6. Failure to Properly Punch Tag or Permit Immediately After Taking Game
+6. Failure to Properly Notch Tag or Permit Immediately After Taking Game

 7. Possessing an Over Limit of a Species

 Possession limit is the maximum number of a species that one person can legally take and control at any one time—this includes animals held in the freezer and ice chest.
 Daily limit is the maximum number of a species that is allowed to be harvested in any given day.

 Waterfowl and dove hunters may not use shotguns capable of holding more than three shells.
 Shotguns must be plugged and rendered incapable of holding more than three shells.
 Shotguns must also be plugged on all Wildlife Management Areas regardless of species.
 This is a misdemeanor offense.